 Published Content and the School Web Site

-• The contact details on the Web site should be the school address, e- mail and telephone number.
-Staff or students personal information will not be published.
+- The contact details on the Web site should be the school address, e- mail and telephone number.
+Staff or pupils personal information will not be published.

-• The deputy headteacher will take overall editorial responsibility and ensure that content is accurate and appropriate.
+- The headteacher and SLT will take overall editorial responsibility and ensure that content is accurate and appropriate.

 Publishing Pupils’ Images and Work